History of the alphabet: Greek alphabet

 Several varieties of the Greek alphabet developed.
-One, known as the Cumae alphabet, was used west of Athens and in southern Italy.
-The other variation, known as Eastern Greek, was used in Asia Minor.
+The Cumae alphabet was used west of Athens and in southern Italy, while the Eastern Greek alphabet was used in Asia Minor.
 The Athenians (c.
-400 BC) adopted that latter variation and eventually the rest of the Greek-speaking world followed.
-After first writing right to left, the Greeks eventually chose to write from left to right, unlike the Phoenicians who wrote from right to left.
-Many Greek letters are similar to Phoenician, except the letter direction is reversed or changed, which can be the result of historical changes from right-to-left writing to boustrophedon, then to left-to-right writing.
+400 BC) adopted the Eastern variation, and eventually the rest of the Greek-speaking world followed.
+The Greeks first wrote right-to-left like the Phoenicians, then after a period including boustrophedon writing, they settled on left-to-right.
+This switch led to many Greek letters being mirror images of their Phoenician models.

 Global distribution of the Cyrillic alphabet.
 The dark green areas shows the countries where this alphabet is the sole main script.
 The light green shows the countries where the alphabet co-exists with other scripts.

 Greek is in turn the source of all the modern scripts of Europe.
-The alphabet of the early western Greek dialects, where the letter eta remained an //h//, gave rise to the Old Italic alphabet which in turn developed into the Old Roman alphabet.
-In the eastern Greek dialects, which did not have an /h/, eta stood for a vowel, and remains a vowel in modern Greek and all other alphabets derived from the eastern variants: Glagolitic, Cyrillic, Armenian, Gothic—which used both Greek and Roman letters—and perhaps Georgian.
+The alphabet of the early western Greek dialects, where the letter eta remained //h//, gave rise to the Old Italic alphabet which in turn developed into the Old Roman alphabet.
+In the eastern Greek dialects, which did not have the /h/ sound, eta stood for a vowel, and remains a vowel in modern Greek and all other alphabets derived from the eastern variants: Glagolitic, Cyrillic, Armenian, Gothic—which used both Greek and Roman letters—and perhaps Georgian.

-Although this description presents the evolution of scripts in a linear fashion, this is a simplification.
-For example, Georgian scripts derive from the Semitic family, but were also strongly influenced in their conception by Greek.
-A modified version of the Greek alphabet, using an additional half dozen Demotic hieroglyphs, was used to write Coptic Egyptian.
-Then there is Cree syllabics (an abugida), which is a fusion of Devanagari and Pitman shorthand developed by the missionary James Evans.
+This linear narrative simplifies a complex evolution.
+For example, Georgian scripts derive from the Semitic family, but were also strongly influenced by Greek.
+A modified version of the Greek alphabet, using an additional half-dozen Demotic hieroglyphs, was used to write Coptic Egyptian.
+In North America, the Cree syllabics are an abugida combining Devanagari and Pitman shorthand developed by the missionary James Evans.